 Ohio State Tries to Restrict Game Day Parties As Bars Await Fans

 This year Ohio Stadium will be a lot quieter for the noon kickoff.
 To help stop the spread of COVID-19, only the families of coaches and players will be allowed to attend the games.
-The Ohio State marching band, cheerleaders and Brutus Buckeye won't be allowed inside.
+The Ohio State marching band, cheerleaders and Brutus Buckeye won't be allowed inside the stadium.

 “We wanna encourage everyone to not host or be a part of large gatherings or large watch parties,” Smith says.
 “We wanna encourage people to not create environments where they become super-spreaders of the virus.”